 "On his way back from Miami."
-The comment made her nervous, since he should be home some time in the next few hours.
+The comment made her nervous, since he should be home sometime in the next few hours.
 Red couldn't stay here.
-"Hospital?"
-She feels like she knows the answer to this one, but it's worth a shot considering the amount of blood he's lost.
+"Where's Dembe?"
+After Luli's death, she had only seen Red without his body guard once: when he returned.
+The absence of the quiet, protective man is almost as alarming as the amount of blood Red seems to have lost.
 He's used most of his tie to staunch the bleeding in the front, and she doesn't waste time as she leans him forward to see the exit wound in the back.
 There's a small, dark stain on her wall, but at least there wasn't a bullet to fish out of him.

-"Red," she removes the tie, ignores the weight of it in her hand, and places the gauze over the wound immediately.
+"Red," she removes the tie, ignores the bloodied weight of it in her hand, and places the gauze over the wound immediately.
 She'll have to clean it, but she needs to move him somewhere and she needs to get the stain off the wall before Tom gets home.
 "I need to move you," He makes a small noise in acknowledgement and the sound of a car driving by outside makes her head whip in the direction of the door.
 Her heart is in her throat until the sound vanishes, and there's no echo of a car door slamming shut.
 A part of her still can't believe that her husband chose to drive back home.
-"It's not-" She looks back down to find Red staring at her with a light in his tired eyes.
-She was going to say safe, and he knows it.
+She looks back down to find Red staring at her with a light in his tired eyes.
+It wasn't safe for him to stay here.
+"And you need to tell me what's going on."
 If you have any doubts about your husband…

-They're silent, except for the pained noises that Red makes as they stumble down the hall towards the baby's room.
+They're silent, except for the pained noise that Red makes when they careen too far to the left as they stumble down the hall towards the baby's room.
 I have to stop calling it that, especially when she's planning on hiding Red there.
 The empty space seems to yawn before them.
 The combined polka-dot wallpaper and the pale, yellow paint they'd chosen are far too hopeful when she throws the light on and halts him in the doorway.
 Closet or corner of the room, she could shut him away and out of sight in the tiny, wall closet next to the door.
 It would be cramped, but safe.
 She needed to make it look like he wasn't here.

 "Calm down," His voice rumbles even when it's breathless, and she swallows.

 "I'm calling Kaplan," It's the only way to save his life, right now.
 He needs a blood transfusion, fluids, an actual doctor, or at least a person who knows more than the basics.
+Kaplan was his go-to, right?
 His hand on her wrist stops her, even though she's pretty sure she could shake him off with how feeble his grip is.

-"My husband will be told that I'm harboring a key witness to a case I'm working, and that he is not allowed to enter this room for legal and security purposes."
-It's a vague start to a plan she needs to finish making before Tom gets home, but it will do for now.
+"I'll keep him out of here, don't worry."
+I can tell him that I'm harboring a key witness to a case I'm working, and that he is not allowed to enter this room for legal and security purposes.
+It's a vague start to a plan she needs to finish making, but it will do for now.
+"Now, about Kaplan."
 Red shakes his head and starts to open his mouth, but she cuts him off.
-"Red, you need a blood transfusion, stitches, fluids, actual help.
+"Red, you need a blood transfusion, fluids, actual help.
 I'm calling her."
 He finds it in him to stare at her and she challenges his gaze with a heated one of her own before reaching for her phone.
-"Tell me the new number or I'm calling Ressler."
+"I can always call Ressler."
 All the fight goes out of him then.
 He leans his head back against the wall and sighs,

 "The Willard InterContinental, ask for a drop-" He shifts a little, pulls his left arm tighter to his body.
 "Too risky for her to come here."